yogeek/very-whale/docker-swarm-mode-workshop-automation/README.md

 ### Configure a cluster

-Edit the `env_cluster.sh` file to configure the cluster :
+Edit the `env_cluster.sh` file to configure the cluster.

 ### Create a cluster